Veams/generator-veams/README.md

 * RequireJS
 * AngularJS

-And you can also choose CSS Frameworks like:
+And you can also choose SCSS Frameworks like:

 * Foundation
 * Bourbon Neat